Nintendo e-Reader: Pokémon Colosseum

 In Pokémon Colosseum, there is a Colosseum at the back of Phenac City.
 There are two large doors, which in the English version lead to the same arena.
 In the Japanese version the right door goes to the arena, while the left door leads to a special e-Reader area where players can scan in extra cards to battle additional trainers and capture three more Shadow Pokémon.

 Pokémon Pinball: Ruby & Sapphire

-There were five cards that were released that were compatible with the Japanese version.
+There are five cards that were released that were compatible with the Japanese version.
 These cards make minor tweaks to the gameplay, but do not add any new features.